-Week 12 (21st Nov.)

-Ecomuseum and its roles Required Reading: Chang, Yui-tan.
+Chang, Yui-tan.
 2009.
 Ecomuseums: The Rise of a Cultural Movement.
 Nantou: Five Senses Arts Management Association, pp. 190-236.

-Week 13 (28th Nov.)

-Museums in the 21st century: marketing, globalization and cultural diversity

-Required Reading:

-Kotler, Neil et al. 2008 "Museums and Marketing."
-In Neil G. Kotler, Philip Kotler, Wendy I. Kotler eds.
-Museum Marketing and Strategy: Designing Missions, Building Audiences, Generating Revenue and Resources.
-2nd edition.
-San Francisco, CA: Jossey-Bass, pp.1-40.
-Final Paper: completed paper with Veriguide receipts to be submitted to Dept. Office by 5pm Wednesday, 6th December.
+Week 13 (26th Nov.)
+Museums in the 21st century: marketing, globalization and cultural diplomacy Required Readings: Grincheva.
+Natalia.
+2020.
+"Digital Heritage Imperialism: A History of the World in 100 Objects" in Museum Diplomacy in the Digital Age.
+London: Routledge, chap.4.
+Final Paper: completed paper with Veriguide receipts to be submitted to Blackboard by 5pm Friday, 6th December.
 Tutorial topics Week 1: No tutorial.
 Students to prepare and read readings.
 Week 2 Discussion: what can we learn from the historical context of museum occurrence?
 Week 3 Discussion: is museum a place to trivialize or glorify culture?
-Week 4 Discuss the function of museum buildings, the environments of museums, and the relationship between buildings, museums and preservations Week 5 Discussion: the practices of museums and exhibition design Week 6-7,11 No tutorials.
-Three tutorials (6-7,11) together will be replaced by a museum fieldtrip.
-Students to form small groups and prepare for the group presentation by conducting participant observations and interviews to the visitors and/or other stakeholders of the museums.
-Week 8 Group presentation and discussion: Museum as (in)formal education institute; should museums conduct research?
-Week 9 Group presentation and discussion: museum, identity and civil society Week 10 Group presentation and discussion: issues about museum and gender Week 11 No tutorial.
-Student to prepare and read readings.

-Week 12 Group presentation and discussion: ecomuseum and its roles Week 13 Group presentation and discussion: challenges and problems for museums in the 21st century
+Week 4 Discuss the function of museum buildings, the environments of museums, and the relationship between buildings, museums and preservations Week 5 Public holiday.
+No tutorial.
+Students to prepare and read readings.
+Week 6 Discussion: the practices of museums and exhibition design Week 7-8 No tutorials.
+Two tutorials together will be replaced by a museum fieldtrip.
+Students to form small groups and prepare for the group presentation Week 9 Group presentation and discussion: Museum as (in)formal education institute; Can ArtTech replace museum objects?
+Week 10 Group presentation and discussion: museum, identity and civil society Week 11 Group presentation and discussion: issues about museum and gender Week 12 Group presentation and discussion: ecomuseum and its roles Week 13 Group presentation and discussion: challenges and problems for museums in the 21st century